SciLifeLab/TIDDIT/README.md

 TIDDIT performs a linear search for SV signatures within the input Bam file.
 These signatures are sets, or clusters of Discordant pairs/supplementary alignments, having similar patterns regarding coverage and position within the genome.
 Any set of discordant pairs or supplementary alignments larger or equal to the -p parameter will be analysed and later returned as a structural variant by printing it to the vcf file.
 TIDDIT will only consider reads that fullfill the -q parameter: reads having lower mapping quality will not be added to a set, and thus will not contribute to the detection of SV.

-TIDDIT detects a wide spectra of strutural variants, and is able to classify deletions, duplications(tandem and interspersed), inversions and translocations(intrachromosomal and interchromosomal).
+TIDDIT detects a wide spectra of strutural variants, and is able to classify deletions, duplications, inversions and translocations(intrachromosomal and interchromosomal).
 Variants are classified based on the pair orientation of the reads defining a structural variant, as well as the coverage across the structural variant and the regions where the read pairs are aligned.
 If TIDDIT is unnable to classify a variant, it will be returned as a break end event.

 LICENSE
 ==============